Hosted on MSN

 Sign up for CNN’s Wonder Theory science newsletter.
-Explore the universe with news on fascinating discoveries, scientific advancements and more.
-Archaeologists have ...
+Explore the universe with news on fascinating discoveries, scientific ...

 In this photo provided by the Spanish National Research Council (CSIC), researcher Ignacio de la Torre holds a bone tool found in Tanzania's Olduvai Gorge, at the CSIC-Pleistocene Archaeology Lab in ...